radlings/mindbot-frontend/README.md

 yarn start
 ```

-to serve the app in the Expo client.
+to start the local development server of Expo CLI and to serve the project in the Expo client.